RNA Biology

-RNA Biology is the leading peer-reviewed scientific journal in the field of ribonucleic acid (RNA) research.
+RNA Biology is an open access peer-reviewed scientific journal in the field of ribonucleic acid (RNA) research.
 It is indexed for MEDLINE.
-The editor-in-chief is Renée Schroeder (University of Vienna).
+The current editor-in-chief is Alain Laederach (University of North Carolina).
+Since 2022, it has converted to a full Open Access and exclusively online journal.

 Wikipedia initiative

 The journal launched a new section for descriptions of families of RNA molecules in December 2008 and requires contributing authors to also submit a draft article on the RNA family for publication in Wikipedia.
 The journal submits the draft article to peer review and then publish it in Wikipedia.
 This initiative is a collaboration between the journal and the consortium that produces the Rfam database of RNA families.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.766.